Ready to Get Cooking?

 - Salt - optional to taste

-- Green onions - chopped or dried chives – optional to taste
+- Green onion - chopped or dried chives – optional to taste

 - Parsley - chopped or dried – optional to taste